-Then, a key event happens at the end of that introduction!
-And Freytag named that something the exciting force.
+Then, a key event (the exciting force) happens at the end of that introduction.

-This event is what propels the story into action.
-It marks a change and the start of the journey or conflict for the protagonist.
-Do you remember what that event is in Cinderella?
+The event propels the story into action.
+It marks a change and the start of the journey, and conflict, for the protagonist.
+Do you remember what the event is in Cinderella?

 The invitation to the ball, of course!
 Now Cinderella begins her quest to attend the ball (dressed appropriately, of course).